 Hormone levels can also be checked in the first and/or second trimester along with the NT and interpreted in a similar fashion as explained previously (Part 1) for the quad screen.
 Two markers can be checked in the first trimester in the maternal blood: pregnancy-associated plasma protein-A (PAPP-A) and human chorionic gonadotropin (HCG).
 The second trimester maternal blood sample checks for four markers: unconjugated estriol (µE3), alpha-fetal protein (AFP), human chorionic gonadotropin (HCG) and inhibin A. These are the same markers that are checked on a quad screen.
 There are different variations of combined screening (NT + antenatal serum screening) that differ in regards to when the result of the first trimester screen is available.
 It is my preference to inform patients of their results as soon as possible.
 However, some patients choose not to know the result of the first trimester screen until the second trimester result is complete.

-The NIPT/cffDNA test is new and fancy, which means it is expensive.
+The NIPT/cffDNA test is expensive.
 There are some insurance providers that cover the test completely, some that require an out of pocket fee, and some that do not cover it at all.
 If you are a candidate for the NIPT/cffDNA test, make sure you are aware of any out-of-pocket expense.
 Insurance companies that offer NIPT/cffDNA screening differ on whether or not they cover the testing for low- and high-risk pregnancies.
 High-risk pregnancies include the following: maternal age over 35 years, abnormal antenatal serum screening, abnormal fetal ultrasound, or family history of a genetic condition.

 Dr. Nathan Drever is double board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine at Baylor Scott and White in Temple, TX.
 To schedule an appointment with Dr. Drever, find his contact info in our contributors section!